Jeff Conaway: Grease and Taxi

-Conaway left Taxi after the third season.
-Part of the reason was his drug abuse after season one.
-Taxi writer Sam Simon recalled in 2008 that during production of Simon's first script for that show, a missing Conaway was found in his dressing room too high on drugs to perform.
-Conaway's dialogue for that episode was divided between his co-stars Danny DeVito and Christopher Lloyd, who delivered the jokes well enough so that Conaway's absence had little negative effect on the episode.
-This development caused the show's producers to realize that Conaway was expendable and this contributed to his termination.
-Conaway was reported at the time to be dissatisfied with being typecast as a "blond bimbo" and the "butt of struggling-actor jokes," along with finding the nature of the role repetitive.
-He also felt creatively stymied:
+After the third season, Conaway departed Taxi but two of his performances carried over into the fourth season and he appeared once more as a special guest.
+The primary reason for his leaving Taxi was drug abuse, which worsened after season one.
+Writer Sam Simon recalled in 2008 how during production of his first script for that show (season 3, episode 12) a missing Conaway was found in his dressing room, too high on drugs to perform.
+Conaway's dialogue for that episode was divided between his co-stars Danny DeVito and Christopher Lloyd, who delivered the jokes well enough that Conaway's absence had little negative effect on the episode.
+This development caused the show's producers to realize Conaway was expendable, which contributed to his termination.
+Conaway was reported as dissatisfied with being typecast as a "blond bimbo" and the "butt of struggling-actor jokes," and found the role repetitive.
+He also felt creatively stymied, stating he "loved the role" but he also realized Bobby was not as distinctive as other characters on the show: "[N]obody else could do Louie or Jim [DeVito and Lloyd's characters, respectively], they were such defined characters.
+But Bobby — anybody could walk in and say, 'Hi, Alex.' [to Judd Hirsh's character]."